 While the dishwasher is running, I clean the stainless steel on the outside.
 A few teaspoons of Dr. Bronner’s Sal Suds and 2 Cups of water shaken together in a spray bottle works great as a safe stainless steel cleaner.
 Just spray a few times onto the stainless steal and wipe with a paper towel or microfiber cloth until all the streaks are gone.

-After the dishwasher is done running, I spray my homemade all purpose spray over the entire inside surface of the dishwasher.
+After the dishwasher runs, I spray my homemade all purpose spray over the entire inside surface of the dishwasher.
 Then I use my microfiber cloth and wipe away all the grime, mold, crumbs, etc.

 Here’s what the bottom edge of my dishwasher looked BEFORE running it with the vinegar and then wiping it away.
 GROSS!